zhaohuanqdcn/tp/docs/UserGuide.md

 #### Exporting meetings in .ics format : `exportmeeting`

 Exports all meetings as an iCalendar file that is compatible with other calendar apps such as Google Calendar.
+Anything following the `exportmeeting` keyword will be ignored by the application.
 By default, the resulting file can be found in the `data` folder.
 Check the FAQ section to see how to change the save location.

 Format: `exportmeeting`